According to a recent McKinsey study, 71% of consumers say they are frustrated when they have an experience that is not personalized.

 So jobs are the things that your customer is hiring your product to do and jobs can fall into three different categories.
 They can be functional, which is really more task related - so maybe my job is to publish a landing page or get a marketing campaign live.

-They could be social, which has more to do with influence - so if I publish this landing page, I'm going to impress my client and seem like an expert.
-Or they could be personal and this is more emotionally tied - so by building a landing page, I'm now able to gain a new marketing skill and I feel more confident in my skills as a marketer.
+They could also be be social, or even personal and more emotionally tied.
 All of these different jobs are going to be ranked differently, but write down all of the different jobs that the customer's hiring you to do and which ones are the most important to them by segment.

 Then you can move onto pain.
 Pains can occur before, during or after completing a job and they have a bunch of different categories as well.
 Two good examples of pain could be the cost that someone has to pay to complete a job, or the time that it takes them to complete a job.